 - Factors that affect credit score

 - Presence of soil-building practices

-- Investee falling under the USDA definition of "socially disadvantaged" 11

 - Size of potential deal

 For example, if credit scores are adversely affected by length of history or minimal past due accounts, an investee's interest rate can be lowered.
-Presence of soil-building practices and "underserved" demographics also lower potential interest rates.
-Smaller deal sizes are also rewarded in the new formula.
+Presence of soil-building practices and smaller deal sizes are also rewarded in the new formula, including the possibility of lower interest rates.